How To Integrate and Set Up Adyen at the PDC

 |---|---|---|---|

-The KeyIdentifier, KeyPassphrase, and KeyVersion values are found in the Adyen portal under In-person payments > Terminals > (select a terminal) > Integrations > Terminal API > Encryption section.
-The same values must be used in the account credentials.
+The KeyIdentifier, KeyPassphrase, and KeyVersion values must match the values configured in the Adyen portal under In-person payments > Terminals > [Terminal] > Integrations > Terminal API > Encryption.
+Use identical values in both locations.

 | Field | Value |